JSOClarke/Ecommerce_Automation_Testing_Framework/README.md

 ## 🔍 Purpose

-I'm using this repo to test a demo bookstore/eCommerce site using a modern test stack:
+I'm using this repo to test a demo eCommerce site using a modern test stack:

 -  **Playwright for automated UI testing**
 -  **API testing** (GET, POST, error handling, etc.)